vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_tweet_list_custom_layout.html.md

 &lt;/LinearLayout&gt;
 </pre>

 * The LinearLayout element is what is 'Outer LinearLayout' in our planned view.
 It has its children aligned horizontally.
-Lets update the value.
+Let's update the value.
 Also, it has two children - ImageView and LinearLayout.
 LinearLayout in-turn has three TextView as children.

 We are adding ImageView first time here.
 We are going to use Graphical Layout this time.
 Get  <%= link_to "user_profile.png", image_path("user_profile.png") %> image, right click & save it inside res -> drawable-mdpi folder.
 We need to provide the path to image when we add the ImageView.